pgadmin-org/pgadmin4/docs/en_US/container_deployment.rst

 .. warning:: Warning: pgAdmin runs as the *pgadmin* user (UID: 5050) in the
     *pgadmin* group (GID: 5050) in the container.
-You must ensure that all files are readable, and where necessary (e.g. the working/session directory) for this user on the host machine.
+You must ensure that all files are readable, and where necessary (e.g. the working/session directory) writeable for this user on the host machine.
 For example:

     .. code-block:: bash